rookzone/splatter-boy/README.md

 **01/12/25**

-States need properly implementing. state_game (main in-game) and state_title (title screen) need doing, with easy switching.
+- States need properly implementing.
+  - state_game (main in-game) and state_title (title screen) need doing, with easy switching.

-establish a decent input system that is scalable.
+- establish a decent input system that is scalable.

-**Measure resource between any two points** in the code execution would be useful.
+- **Measure time between any two points** in the code execution would be useful.
 Optimisation will need looking at again.

 Sound stuff.